OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:15

-The sons of Caleb, the son of Jephunneh, were:
+Caleb was the son of Jephunneh, his sons were:

 > Iru, Elah, and Naam;
 > and the son of Elah was Kenaz.